Housing Grants for People With Disabilities | 2024

 By: Dahna Chandler Updated By: Ryan Tronier Reviewed By: Paul Centopani

-Home loans for disabled buyers are widely available
+Home loans for disabled adults are widely available

 People with disabilities are not only eligible for mortgages but also have access to specialized home loans and grants to help disabled people buy a home.